finnnh/Poe-AI/README.md

 This Software is developed using Electron JS.
 It is an Voice Assistant that helps to optimize the workflow with speech commands.

+the node_modules Folder is currently missing in the repo cause of its big size :/

 ## Features

 - Create Projects (Electron JS, NextJS, React, etc.)